HassanAlgoz/cgapis/README.md

 How to do that?
 Well, generate the same method in both the server and the client, and generate the required low-level code that connects the two.
 The implementation of the actual method is left to the server of course.
 This way, the client-side code can see all the parameters needed for any method, and doesn't have to deal with any low-level HTTP code.

 ### Auto-completion & Types
 We mentioned auto-completion.
 But, the language (Javascript) doesn't support types.
-For that we must use Typescript.
+For that we might have to use Typescript.
+Or just rely on the ability of the code editor to infer the types from the parameters' default values.

 ### Validation
 It is redundant to do validation both client- and servers-side.
 We can solve this problem by defining our data types once, and have the program generate all the runtime validation code required.
-The `ajv` (Another JSON Schema Validato) library would be used for validating schemas.
+The `ajv` (Another JSON Schema Validator) library would be used for validating schemas.
 The library implements the JSON-Schema standard, which makes it interoperable with other libraries as well.
 Custom validation code is a concern that we'll try to address as well.

 ## `api.json`
 Currently, the JSON file is formatted like so: